Los Alamos National Laboratory

 What if my unwanted source is still in a device?

-• Return the device to the manufacturer – Manufacturers/distributors of devices (e.g., level gauges, moisture/density gauges, etc.) will accept returns of their gauges for recycling or disposal.
+• Return the device to a manufacturer – Manufacturers/distributors of devices (e.g., level gauges, moisture/density gauges, etc.) will accept returns of their gauges for recycling or disposal.
 In some cases, these manufacturers/distributors will accept devices made by other companies as well.

 • Hire a commercial service provider – Disassembly and disposal can also be arranged by contacting broker services that are authorized by their regulator to perform the required disassembly.
-Most broker services are familiar with our project and can assist with both disassembly and disposal.
+Most broker services are familiar with our program and can assist with both disassembly and disposal.
 A partial list of potential brokers PDF is provided by the Conference of Radiation Control Program Directors Inc. (CRCPD).

 • Transfer to another licensee – In accordance with applicable regulations, devices which are still usable but no longer needed may be transferable to another licensee for continued use.
 The CRCPD also maintains a list of possible outlets for common radioactive materials PDF and may be able to assist in matching up owners of unwanted devices with potential licensees seeking such devices.